To the church of God that is at Corinth, dwith all the saints who are in the whole of Achaia:

 1:5 Or For as the sufferings of Christ abound for us, so also our comfort abounds through Christ

 1:8 Or brothers and sisters.
-The plural Greek word adelphoi (translated “brothers”) refers to siblings in a family.
-In New Testament usage, depending on the context, adelphoi may refer either to men or to both men and women who are siblings (brothers and sisters) in God's family, the church
+In New Testament usage, depending on the context, the plural Greek word adelphoi (translated “brothers”) may refer either to brothers or to brothers and sisters

 1:12 Some manuscripts holiness